CleanCut-DevOps/account-api/README.md

 # Installation

+Before cloning the repository:
+- create a `user_accounts` schema in your MySQL database

 Upon cloning this repository:
+- `cd` into the repository
-- run `composer update` then `composer install` to generate depedencies in vendor folder
+- run `composer update` then `composer install` to generate dependencies in the vendor folder
 - change `.env.example` to `.env`
 - run `php artisan key:generate`
-- configure `.env` with MySQL configurations
+- configure the `.env`  with your MySQL configurations

+# Usage

+Upon installation:
+- run `php artisan migrate:fresh` to create tables in database
+- run `php artisan serve --port=8001` to start the server on a local environment